2pai/wit-iot/readme-en.md

 ## Summary

-Congratulations, we already build a project to control our IoT Device with wit.ai & NLP.
-In this article, we learn so many things like how we train our NLP app with Wit.ai, How to communicate to IoT Device, Etc. Hopefully what we have been learned today can be useful and can be developed into even cooler things! 😁
+Congratulations, we have already build a project to control our IoT Device with wit.ai & NLP.
+In this article, we learn so many things like how we train our NLP app with Wit.ai, how to communicate to IoT Device, etc. Hopefully what we have been learned today can be useful and even can be developed into even cooler things! 😁

 The entire code of this project can be accessed [here](https://github.com/2pai/wit-iot/)

 ### What's Next?

 This application isn't perfect.
-If you folks interested in Developing this application there's some list of idea :
+If you folks interested in developing this application, here are some list of idea:

 - Manage Mulitple IoT Device (Add, Delete, and Update)
 - Visualize Active/Not Active of IoT Device